 If no records are available, or there are doubts about the accuracy or relevance of existing documents, employers may need to arrange a new management or refurbishment/demolition asbestos survey.

 It may be sufficient for the assessment to be carried out by the duty-holder or another competent employee in small and simple premises.
-If there is any doubt it may be essential to engage an external qualified asbestos surveyor or if the premises is larger or more complicated.
+If there is any doubt or if the premises is larger or more complicated, it is essential to engage an external qualified asbestos surveyor.

 Material samples are required only for refurbishment and demolition surveys.
-Samples should be handled only by trained asbestos experts.
+Samples should only be taken by trained asbestos experts.

 The entire building, both inside and out, should be checked.
 Products that could contain asbestos should also be checked, and some older plant and equipment may also have ACMs within them that could be exposed if they are removed, such as asbestos gaskets and seals.